waynetee/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 The given details are in an incorrect format.
-  * 1a1. `PropertyWhiz` shows an error message.
+  * 1a1. `PropertyWhiz` shows an error message as well as the correct input format.

     Use case ends.

 * 1b.
-Details are in correct format, but the property already exists in TutorsPet.
+Details are in correct format, but the property already exists in `PropertyWhiz`.
   * 1b1. `PropertyWhiz` shows an error message.

     Use case ends.